andrtell/cs-notes/c/2001-compile.md

 ----

-Compiling a program and linking it to a library.
+I. Compiling a program and linking it to a library.

 ```sh
 cc -g -Wall -Wextra -o program math.c -lm
 ```

+II.
 Compiling a library / shared object.

 ```sh
 cc -fPIC -shared -o libeasy.so easy.c
 ```

+III.
 Compiling and linking a program to a library in a non-standard location.

 ```sh
 export LIB_DIR=/not/the/usual/place/easy